-In the letter, Gandhi warned that if Smuts did not repeal the Act as promised the Indians would burn their registration certificates.
+the Indians would burn their registration certificates.

 Gandhi gave Smuts until 16 August 1908 to respond.
 On this day, the Indian community held a meeting on the grounds of the Hamidia Mosque in Johannesburg.
 A three-legged pot stood in the corner of the grounds, waiting to be used to burn the registration certificates, if necessary.
-A telegram arrived from Smuts, saying that the government could not agree to the request of the community.
+A telegram arrived from Smuts, saying that the government could not concede to the request of the community.

-The certificates were burnt and the Satyagraha Campaign started again.
+The certificates were burnt and the Satyagraha Campaign

+started again.
 Mir Alam, who had assaulted Gandhi, publicly apologised for the attack and threw his original registration certificate into the fire while the crowd cheered him.
 The newspapers gave vivid descriptions of the bonfire, in which more than 2 000 certificates were burnt.